PrateekTatikonda/sepm-project-/README.md

-# sepm-project-
+# SEPM Web-Dev Project (2021)

-Pc Part Picker ------- Team X ( Prateek , Trishwanth , Varun )
+This is a Pc Part Picker which helps to build a customized personal computer. ------- Team X ( Prateek , Trishwanth , Varun )

 https://pcpartsbuilder.netlify.app